-Miami-Dade County operates various Community Action Agency (CAA) centers throughout the county, which are mainly located in minority neighborhoods and are the lifelines to the poor and disabled.
-A list of these centers can be viewed in Appendix D. Staff has been given permission, by these centers to attend their meetings on a regular basis, and to speak directly with these individuals regarding their transportation needs and concerns.
-These needs are relayed back to the appropriate operating agencies for consideration and implementation.
+Miami-Dade County operates various Community Action Agency (CAA) centers throughout the county, which are mainly located in minority neighborhoods.
+A list of these centers can be viewed in Appendix D. Staff has been given permission by these centers to attend their meetings on a regular basis, and to speak directly with these individuals regarding their transportation needs.
+These requests are relayed back to the appropriate operating agencies for consideration and implementation.